eblairmckee/public-notes/BrownBag.md

 `;
 ```

-you can also use props and interpolations inside your mixins 😱
+you can also use props and interpolations inside your partials 😱

-## Mixin Functions
+# Mixin Functions
 You can write your own mixins! 🙃

 ```javascript